KSP-KOS/KOS/doc/source/structures/gui_widgets/slider.rst

         :type: :struct:`KOSDelegate`
         :access: Get/Set

-        This :struct:`KOSDelegate` takes one parmaeter, the value, and returns nothing.
+        This :struct:`KOSDelegate` takes one parameter, the value, and returns nothing.

         This allows you to set a callback delegate to be called whenever the user has moved the slider to a new value.
-Note that as the user moves the slider to a new position, this will get called several times along the way, giving sevearl intermediate values on the way to the final value the user leaves the slider at.
+Note that as the user moves the slider to a new position, this will get called several times along the way, giving several intermediate values on the way to the final value the user leaves the slider at.